 Laser eye surgery can be an intimidating process to undergo.
 We understand, and can offer all the additional information you might want before taking the first steps toward perfect, healthy vision.

 Want 20/20 in 2020?
-But don’t have much time?
-We can help with that!
-For a limited period only we are offering you an opportunity to fast track your summer by getting your laser suitability assessment and laser eye surgery done on the same day!
+Are you tired of waiting for the right time?
+Let’s make things easier for you… We are offering you an opportunity to fast track your vision correction dream by getting your laser suitability assessment and laser eye surgery done on the same day!
 So fast track your 20/20 happiness and check out the dates available to get it done in one day!

 *This is just an estimate and may vary from each individual’s lifestyle.